Yassellee/Yassellee.github.io/_pages/about.md

 My research interest spans the wide field of human-computer interaction.
 I believe that with a deep understanding of both humans and technology, they can enhance the capabilities of one another.

-I am open for any collaboration!
-If you want to collabotate with me or just have some ideas to share with me, feel free to email me at my [edu email address](yuxuan-l20@mails.tsinghua.edu.cn) or my [gmail address](yuxuanli011225@gamil.com).
+Open to collaborations and intriguing discussions!
+If you're interested in working with me or have intriguing ideas you'd like to share, don't hesitate to reach out.
+You can contact me at my [university email address](yuxuan-l20@mails.tsinghua.edu.cn) or on my [gmail](yuxuanli011225@gamil.com).